okeeffed/cheat-sheets/GraphQL/GraphQL.md

 Maybe as an alternative schema, we would start build out a relational schema.

 Given that, how do we now build out a URL RESTful route in order to get all of this data.

+So far for `Current User > Friend > Company || Position`, we might be able to start with `/users/23/friends` - but then how do we get the company or the position for the deeper nested URL?